 Guest post by Julia Campbell

 Does the world need one more blog?
+It depends!

 Many nonprofits use a blog platform to share examples of their impact, promote success stories and build relationships with supporters.
 The key to effective blogging and building a dedicated readership is quality over quantity.

 There are many reasons to start a blog for your nonprofit.

 - To improve SEO – search engine results.

 - To establish yourself as an authority on the issue.

 - If you are active on social media, you will always have new content to post!

 - To drive website traffic, email sign ups, social media followers and even donations.